spatialos/UnrealGDK/SpatialGDK/Documentation/content/porting-unreal-project-to-gdk.md

   1. `<ProjectRoot>\spatial\logs\workers\` contain managed worker logs which are the workers started by SpatialOS, specified in your [launch configuration]({{URLRoot}}/content/glossary#launch-configuration).
   1. `<ProjectRoot>\spatial\logs\runtime.log` contains the logs printed by the SpatialOS runtime.
 These are the services required for SpatialOS to run a local deployment.

-If you require additional debugging logs you can always run `spatial local launch` with the flag `log_level=debug`.
+If you require additional debugging logs you can always run `spatial local launch` with the flag `--log_level=debug`.

 #### How to modify the default behavior
 You can modify some of the GDK settings from the Unreal Editor toolbar at **Edit** > **Project Settings** >**SpatialOS Unreal GDK** > **Toolbar**.